 What is the difference between a trilaminate and a neoprene dry suit?

-A trilaminate suit is a membrane construction that provides no inherent insulation — all warmth comes from the undersuit.
-It is lighter, dries faster, and allows easy thermal adjustment by changing the undersuit.
-A neoprene suit has built-in insulation from the material itself, is more abrasion-resistant, but is heavier, takes longer to dry, and offers less flexibility in thermal layering.
+A trilaminate suit is a membrane construction with no inherent insulation — all warmth comes from the undersuit beneath it.
+It is lighter, dries faster, and allows easy thermal adjustment.
+A neoprene suit has built-in insulation from the material itself, is more abrasion-resistant, but heavier and slower to dry.
+Pre-compressed neoprene reduces depth-related compression and buoyancy shift while retaining much of neoprene’s toughness.

-Front zipper or back zipper — which is better?
+Front zip or back zip — which should I choose?